Scroll down

 • People Advisory Service

-Before you report the behaviour you witnessed, make sure that the person who was targeted is knows, agrees and understands, your intention to report it.
+Before you report the behaviour you have witnessed, make sure that the person who was targeted knows, agrees and understands your intention to report it.

-If they do not support or agree with your intention to report it and you are concerned, you should not disclose their identity, but you can speak anonymously to either the People Advisory Service or the Freedom to Speak Up Guardian for advice and support.
-You can also fill out the reporting form without disclosing their name.
+If they do not support or agree with your intention to report it and you are concerned, you must not disclose their identity or name, but you can speak anonymously to either the People Advisory Service or the Freedom to Speak Up Guardian for advice and support.
+You can also fill out the reporting form without sharing their name.

 Back to top